|| Print ||

 TAOW shut down in 2011, felled by the economic downturn.
-Now Taylor is setting his sights on a venture that couldn’t be less sexy if it tried: a company that sources environmentally friendly cleaners, de-scalers and degreasers for food processors, waste haulers, recyclers and others.
-But if Green Endeavor is a departure from his previous, well, endeavors, Taylor, a New York native, is approaching the business with what appears to be a signature combination of manic energy and ambition, leavened by a dose of self-mocking humor.
-“I’m taking my marketing savvy and applying it to a place that’s probably one of the stalest, most boring and mundane places on the globe,” says Taylor.
-Noting that the industrial-cleaning sector is worth $13 billion, Taylor says he aims “to be the Whole Foods for industry.
+Now Taylor is setting his sights on a venture that couldn’t be less sexy if it tried: sourcing environmentally friendly cleaners, de-scalers and degreasers for food processors, waste haulers, recyclers and the like.
+But if Green Endeavor is a departure from his previous, well, endeavors, Taylor, a New York native, is approaching the business with what appears to be a signature combination of manic energy and ambition, leavened by a dose of self-skewering humor.
+“I’m taking my marketing savvy and applying it to a place that’s probably one of the stalest, most boring and mundane places on the globe,” he says.
+The industrial-cleaning sector is worth $13 billion, Taylor adds.
+"We want to be the Whole Foods for industry.
 This is going to be huge.
 It’s bigger than anything I’ve ever done.”

-Founded two years ago, Green Endeavor consists of a six-person crew, most of whom work out of the former TAOW offices, a loft in Northwest Portland’s industrial district.
-“All we knew was: Green is the new black; green is cool,” says Taylor, explaining how much he and his partner, Vince Loglisci, knew initially about the environmental business sector.
-They soon found a more compelling reason to launch.
+Founded two years ago, Green Endeavor consists of a six-person crew, most who work out of the former TAOW offices, a loft in Northwest Portland’s industrial district.
+“All we knew was: Green is the new black.
+Green is cool,” says Taylor, summing up how much he and his partner, Vince Loglisci, knew about the environmental business sector.
+They soon found a more substantive reason to launch.

 “We discovered chemicals were the last elephant in the room when it came to sustainability,” Taylor says.
-Green advocates like to talk about composting and riding bikes, he says.
+Environmentalists wax enthusiastic about composting and riding bikes, he says.
 “But no one is talking about the tons of toxic chemicals being used.
 And the more we started learning, the more excited we got, because there’s a huge void.”

-Green Endeavor doesn’t make green cleaners; rather, Taylor and his team source eco-friendly products from around the country, then consult with clients to find the best application.
+Green Endeavor doesn’t manufacture green cleaners; instead, Taylor and his team source eco-friendly products from around the country, then consult with clients to find the best application.
 It’s no easy task.
-In the consumer-products sector, market demand has fueled huge demand for eco-friendly household cleaners.
-But many industrial manufacturers still rely on toxic products to clean equipment and machinery, and employees charged with buying the supplies are often disinterested or suspicious of solutions with green claims.
+In the consumer-products sector, market demand has fueled huge demand for eco-friendly cleaners.
+But many industrial manufacturers still rely on toxic chemicals to clean equipment and machinery, and employees charged with buying supplies are often disinterested or suspicious of solutions with green claims.

-Another problem is actually locating the sustainable alternatives.
-Such products are typically manufactured by small-batch chemists for a single purpose — soot removal, for example — but are rarely used for other applications.
+Another problem is locating sustainable alternatives.
+Low impact industrial strength cleaners are typically manufactured by small-batch chemists for a single purpose — soot removal, for example — but are rarely used for other applications.